rickchong/diamond-analysis/diamond_analysis.md

 \newpage
 ##Inventory distribution by clarity
-The distribution of clarity also looks fairly similar
+The distribution of clarity also looks fairly similar.

 ```r